aramis-lab/clinicadl/docs/Train/ROI.md

 # `train roi` - Train deep learning networks using predefined regions of interest (ROI)

-This option allows training a network on a set of regions of interest (ROI) defined by [masks](./ROI.md#definition-of-masks).
+This option allows training a network using a set of regions of interest (ROI) defined by [masks](./ROI.md#definition-of-masks).

 If no ROI is specified, the inputs will correspond to two patches of size 50x50x50 voxels